-For more information, please see "8.6.3 MUTE MODE" on page 26.
+For more information, please see "8.5.2 MUTE MODE" on page 25.

-7.4 TEMPO
+7.5 TEMPO

 Press the [TEMPO] key to open the TEMPO menu where you can change the BPM setting.
-Use the LEVEL/DATA knob to change tempo.
+Use the LEVEL/ DATA knob to change tempo.
 Pressing the knob while turning it changes the tempo four BPM at a time.
-Press [UP]/[DOWN] to change the tempo in fractional steps.
+The [ARROW] keys [UP] or [DOWN] change the tempo in fractional steps.
 Note that you can choose between a global tempo or use a separate tempo for every pattern.
-Press [FUNC] + [YES] to switch between GLOBAL and PATTERN tempo mode.
-On the main interface screen, you can also press and hold [LEFT]/[RIGHT] to nudge the tempo 10% up or down temporarily.
+Press [FUNC] + [YES] to switch between GLOB-AL and PATTERN tempo mode.
+On the main interface screen, you can also press and hold the [ARROW] keys [LEFT] or [RIGHT] to nudge the tempo 10% up or down temporarily.
 Release the key to revert to the original tempo.
 To tap a tempo setting, press and hold the [FUNCTION] key and tap the [TEMPO] key in a steady rhythm.
 The average tempo of the taps calculates after four consecutive taps.
 By continuing tapping, the average tempo keeps on updating.